NappingPiglet/dicecloud-v2-guide/documentation-for-properties/buff.md

 The name of this buff, which is displayed next to the buff icon on the stats page.

+### Applied

+When set to true, the buff is active on the character and its children are active as well.
+When set to false, the buff will be duplicated with the value set to active when it is applied by an action.

+Setting a buff to have this value as true in a library allows for the creation of character-universal buffs, such as grappled or poisoned, which can be added to the character from the stats page.

 ### Description

 A long description of the buff, which will appear when you click on the buff's name on the stats tab.
 This field accepts markdown, HTML, and calculations within {}.